Rich and fruity Christmas Pudding

 You may be surprised to learn just how EASY it is to make your own Christmas pudding!
 And so worth it!

 This rich and fruity Christmas pudding recipe is actually my mom's and has been used in our family for years.
-Personally, I don't believe it can be beaten, I have certainly never tasted better.
-It is rich, fully of spicy flavours, has mix of booze within it and a texture that just melts in the mouth.
+Personally, I don't believe it can be beaten; I have certainly never tasted better.
+It is rich, full of spicy flavours, has a mix of booze within it and a texture that just melts in the mouth.

 Even better, you can be really economical and make two (or more!) and store them away for next year!